-- 220. (1) The primary object of the South African Reserve Bank is to protect the value of the currency in the interest of balanced and sustainable economic growth in the Republic. - (2) The South African Reserve Bank must perform any functions in pursuit of its primary object independently and without fear, favour or prejudice; but, there must be regular consultation between the Bank and the Cabinet member responsible for national financial matters.
+- 220. (1) The primary object of the South African Reserve Bank is to protect the value of the currency in the interest of balanced and sustainable economic growth in the Republic. - (2) The South African Reserve Bank, in pursuit of its primary object, must perform its functions independently and without fear, favour or prejudice; but there must be regular consultation between the Bank and the Cabinet member responsible for national financial matters.